jackmarsh/postgres/README.md

 # Postgres

-Tool to build statically linked PostgreSQL binaries from source.
+Tool to build PostgreSQL binaries from source.